 The Department of Planning and Community Development helps to shape public policy through development of the City of Dayton's Comprehensive Plan (most recently CitiPlan 20/20), as well as through neighborhood and downtown initiatives and planning.

 The Department carries out its work in two Divisions: Community Development and Planning.
-It oversees housing and community development investments and historic preservation, including Local Historic Districts.
-It develops and administers urban design plans and standards, the Zoning Code & Map, and subdivision regulations.
+It oversees housing and community development investments and historic preservation, including local historic districts.
+It develops and administers urban design plans and standards, the zoning code and subdivision regulations.
 It also is responsible for developing human service policies and initiatives.

-Priority Boards give citizens a voice in shaping City policy.
-The Department staff works closely with elected officials and citizens on the following boards: City Commission, City Plan Board, Board of Zoning Appeals, Landmarks Commission, the Priority Boards, and the Community & Neighborhood Development Advisory Board (CNDAB).
+The Department staff works closely with elected officials and citizens on the following boards: City Commission, City Plan Board, Board of Zoning Appeals, Landmarks Commission, Priority Boards, and the Community & Neighborhood Development Advisory Board (CNDAB).
 The Department maintains a calendar of scheduled public meetings.
 The Department manages the City's Community Development Block Grant, Neighborhood Stabilization, HOME, and Emergency Shelter Grant programs, as well as the Dayton Mediation Center.

 For information, call 937-333-3670.